A common origin of photoplastic and electroplastic effects in ZnS: Methods

 \subsection{Electron Contrast Channeling Immaging (ECCI) misfit dislocation photo-glide measurement}

-Undoped ZnS films grown on GaP (001), as described in previous studies \cite{fonseca_montenegro_log-normal_2024}, at 20 nm thickness are temperature cycled in-situ in an environmental scanning transmission microscope equipped with a back-scatter electron detector (Thermo Scientific Quattro ESEM).
-The dislocations are imaged through electron channeling contrast imaging (ECCI) \cite{fonseca_montenegro_log-normal_2024} at an accelerating voltage of 30 kV and a current of 2.4 nA at room temperature after each temperature cycle.
+Undoped ZnS films grown on GaP (001), as described in previous studies \cite{FonsecaAlexandra2024}, at 20 nm thickness are temperature cycled in-situ in an environmental scanning transmission microscope equipped with a back-scatter electron detector (Thermo Scientific Quattro ESEM).
+The dislocations are imaged through electron channeling contrast imaging (ECCI) \cite{FonsecaAlexandra2024} at an accelerating voltage of 30 kV and a current of 2.4 nA at room temperature after each temperature cycle.
 The temperature cycling consists of annealing the films at 350 °C under different power intensities and cooling to room temperature for imaging.
 The low drift of the ESEM and heating stage enable imaging of the identical sample location and dislocations before and after heat treatment.
 The light source used is a 365 nm light-emitting diode (LED) in which the power intensity at the sample position was varied as 0.67, 0.29, 0.09 and 0.07 mW/cm\textsuperscript{2}.
+A total of 8 micrographs were taken; one before annealing and one after annealing for each power intensity condition.
 Statistical analysis of the ECCI images was obtained from MIPAR image processing software \cite{Sosa_Huber_Welk_Fraser_2014,Blumer_Boyer_Deitz_Rodriguez_Grassman_2019}.
+In all, 148 misfit dislocations are quantified and analyzed.
+However, based on previous studies it was determined that dislocations are intrinsically prone to pinning, which hinders dislocation glide and motion \cite{FonsecaAlexandra2024}.
+Therefore, only the longest dislocations in an MD ensemble are representative of TD glide and consequently are the ones being considered for the effect of charge-carriers on dislocation motion.

+Crystal directions are determined, as described in Sec.\ref{Method-Char}, by aligning the sample to the flat directions from the substrate.
+However, to confirm the crystal directions, the Kikuchi diffraction pattern, which relates to the electron diffraction pattern (ECP), is modeled using CrystOrient KLine software.
+It was determined that flat directions followed the stipulated crystal directions.
+Using the modeled ECP, the sample is tilted and rotated to align to the desired diffraction vector as detailed in earlier work \cite{FonsecaAlexandra2024}.